autonity/autonity/README.md

 ./build/bin/autonity --piccadilly
 ```

-For full docs on how to run the client and connect to a public Autonity network see [Networks](https://docs.autonity.org/networks/) and [Run Autonity](https://docs.autonity.org/howto/run-aut/).
+For full docs on how to run the client and connect to a public Autonity network see [Networks](https://docs.autonity.org/networks/) and [Running a node](https://docs.autonity.org/node-operators/).

 ## Connect to a node using `aut` CLI